-Giovanna is a Research Project Support Officer in Pharmacoeconomics at the Centre for Health Economics and Medicine Evaluation with a background in research methods and statistics.
+Giovanna is a Research Officer in Pharmacoeconomics at the Centre for Health Economics and Medicine Evaluation with a background in research methods and statistics.
 Previous to this post Giovanna worked as a researcher for Manchester City Council.
 She holds a MSc in Research Methods and Statistics from the University of Manchester and a MA degree in International Development: poverty, conflict and reconstruction from the University of Manchester.
 She is a trained quantitative researcher, with a particular focus on modelling large dataset to conduct statistical analysis by applying multi-level models and social network analysis.

 Giovanna joined CHEME in 2015 and is currently working on several projects: